peterpf/modern-typst-resume/README.md

 ## Customization

+Note: customization is currently only supported when cloning the template locally.
+Allowing customization via "Typst universe"-installed is a feature that is actively worked on.

 The template allows you to make it yours by defining a custom color palette.
 Customize the color theme by changing the values of the `color` dictionary in [lib.typ](lib.typ).
 For example: